 We focus on the research and development of our product programs.
-Our research and development expenses consist of salaries, benefits and other personnel costs, preclinical and clinical trial costs, manufacturing costs for non-commercial products and research and development facilities costs.
+Our research and development expenses consist of costs associated with our research activities including salaries, benefits, share-based compensation and other personnel costs, clinical trial costs, preclinical study fees, manufacturing costs for non-commercial products, costs for the development of our earlier-stage programs and research supply, equipment and facility costs.
 All such costs are charged to research and development expense as incurred.
 Payments that we make in connection with in-licensed technology for a particular research and development project that have no alternative future uses (in other research and development projects or otherwise) and therefore, no separate economic values, are expensed as research and development costs at the time such costs are incurred.
-As of September 30, 2016, we have no in-licensed technologies that have alternative future uses in research and development projects or otherwise.
+As of March 31, 2017, we have no in-licensed technologies that have alternative future uses in research and development projects or otherwise.

-Since inception through September 30, 2016, we had incurred an aggregate of approximately \$35.3 million in research and development expenses related to the in-licensing and development of our product candidates and pipeline programs.
+Since inception through March 31, 2017, we had incurred an aggregate of approximately \$46.3 million in research and development expenses related to the in-licensing and development of our product candidates and pipeline programs.
 We cannot determine with certainty the timing of initiation, the duration or the completion costs of current or future preclinical studies and clinical trials of our product candidates.
 At this time, due to the inherently unpredictable nature of preclinical and clinical development, we are unable to estimate with any certainty the costs we will incur and the timelines we will require in the continued development of our product candidates and our other pipeline programs.
 Clinical and preclinical development timelines, the probability of success and development costs can differ materially from expectations.
 Our future research and development expenses will depend on the preclinical and clinical success of each product candidate that we develop, as well as ongoing assessments of the commercial potential of such product candidates.
 In addition, we cannot forecast which product candidates may be subject to future collaborations, when such arrangements will be secured, if at all, and to what degree such arrangements would affect our development plans and capital requirements.